“There is nothing - absolutely nothing - half so much worth doing

 - Ratty's quote from the Kenneth Grahame classic, The Wind in the Willows.

 In Fall 2018, LISEC's Bayles Boat Shop was proud to announce the launch of our Student & Youth Boatbuilding Program.
 Working in coordination with the Nature Initiative Stewardships program hosted by Avalon Preserve located in Stony Brook, Boatbuilding 101 is intended to teach 14 to 18 year old students the basic skills and various techniques used for building a small wooden boat.
-The program has been structured to fit inside a typical school year, beginning in October and extending thru May.
+The program has been structured to fit inside the school year; beginning in October and extending thru May.

-Since hands-on construction time is somewhat limited, these student projects will primarily consist of building a "kit" boat` for which there are a countless number of design and build options available to fit our schedule.
+Since hands-on construction time is school-year limited, student projects will primarily consist of building a "kit" boat` for which there are a countless number of design and build options available to fit the schedule.
 This approach will be less technically demanding than the more traditional methods of wooden boat building but is universally considered to be a great introduction for the first-time boatbuilder.

 “We are an Island People and should be informed by the sea.”